mac software blog software purchase frequently asked questions macintosh home page contact information mac home page

 I would suggest that you do the same for your "user X". ;-)

-Trouble with tab delimited file listsv7
+Trouble with tab delimited file lists

 This is probably the most difficult to use feature in the program as it requires some knowledge about Mac OS X internals and rigorous attention to detail.